ghubstan/slate/source/index.html.md

     main()
 ```
 ### Unary RPC
 Get all available v1 protocol offers with a BUY (BTC) or SELL (BTC) direction.
+The returned offers
+are restricted to those associated with payment methods matching the payment methods you have set up
+on your node, e,g., NATIONAL_BANK, US_POSTAL_MONEY_ORDER, etc.

 ### gRPC Request: GetOffersRequest